yushan777/SUPIR-Demo/README.md

 - Removed the heavy LLaVA implementation.
 - Added safetensors support.
 - Updated dependencies.
-- Replaced Xformers with SDPA as default attention
+- Replaced SoftMax with SDPA is default attention.
 - Removed `use_linear_control_scale (linear_s_stage2)` and `use_linear_cfg_scale (linear_CFG)` arguments.
    - Uses the start and end scale values to determine whether linear scaling will be used/have effect or not.
 - Renamed arguments to make settings a bit more intuitive (more alignment with kijai's SUPIR ComfyUI custom nodes)